pForest: In-Network Inference with Random Forests: ASAP Inference in the data plane

 \subsection{Feature extraction}

-\system supports different types of features: minimum values, maximum values, average values, counters, sums, differences and stateless metadata of the current packet.
+\system supports different types of features (\cf~\tref{tab:supported_features}): minimum values, maximum values, average values, counters, sums, differences and stateless metadata of the current packet.
 Most of them are straightforward to implement in \PPPP{}.

 However, the lack of division and floating point operations makes it challenging to compute average values.
 Because of this, \system uses the exponentially weighted moving average (EWMA) as an approximation.
-The EWMA computes to

-where $S_t$ is the updated EWMA, $S_{t-1}$ the previous value, and $Y_t$ are the values to be averaged.
+The EWMA computes to where $S_t$ is the updated EWMA, $S_{t-1}$ the previous value, and $Y_t$ are the values to be averaged.
 The constant $\alpha \in [0, 1]$ determines how much the current value influences the average, \ie how fast past values are discounted.
-Because multiplications are not possible in many \PPPP{} targets, we use $\alpha =0.5$ such that multiplications can be replaced by bit shifts.
+Since multiplications are not possible in many \PPPP{} targets, we use $\alpha =0.5$ such that multiplications can be replaced by bit shifts.